 In a Harvard study of selenium, 586 men who developed prostate cancer (CA) during a 13-year follow-up were compared with 577 who were cancer-free.

 Dietary selenium, such as that from Brazil nuts, is readily absorbed, especially from food, and its bioavailability is over 50 percent.
-Other research shows that men given 200 mcg/d of yeast-based Selenium (JAMA 1996;276:1957�63) protected against prostate cancer if they had low levels.
+Other research shows that men given 200 mcg/d of yeast-based Selenium protected against prostate cancer if they had low levels.
 The same appears to be true for lung cancer and selenium.
 The Predimed study suggests that nuts like Brazil nuts measurably improve longevity.

 Other Brazil nut benefits include being low carb, a natural seed and unprocessed, and relatively high protein as well as tasty.
 Brazil nut calories are more than most other because they are larger and richer.

 More than half of U.S. men have less than ideal levels of Selenium.
 Most men should take 2 Brazil nuts (under 200 mcg) per day.
 It may even help lower cholesterol, as cited above.
 If you can, buy Organic Brazil Nuts.
 It’s one of the only foods that is as easy to take as a pill, and a lot tastier, cheaper, and more effective.
 Even less expensive: Brazil Nuts in the Shell, by the box.